 4. Mother of Pearl

-Mother of Pearl launched their first fully sustainable line, ‘No Frills’, back in 2018.
-Born out of a duty to create a collection with a transparent supply chain, Mother of Pearl’s pieces are made from organic and natural materials and have a socially responsible ethos.
+Mother of Pearl launched their first fully sustainable line, No Frills, back in 2018.
+Born out of a duty to create a collection with a transparent supply chain, their pieces are made from organic and natural materials and have a socially responsible ethos.
 Never compromising on design or quality, 100% of the materials used are responsible.
-Mother of Pearl also focuses on circular cycles, partnering with OnLoan to give people the opportunity to rent their designs.
-For a wedding guest look, you can’t go wrong with their whimsical Faith Mink Dress or rent a timeless style like the Farah Dress on OnLoan.